badalwanjari/blog/README.md

 #Main Pages in App
--Home : User can get personalized posts
+- Home : User can get personalized posts
--Explore : User can see posts recently posted on site.
+- Explore : User can see posts recently posted on site.
--Events : User can sort posts according to events -Profile : User can see profile information
+- Events : User can sort posts according to events
+- Profile : User can see profile information

 #Feature of app
 - User can make account